totalspectrum/spin2cpp/doc/basic.md

 # Fastspin BASIC

-## WARNING:

-BASIC support in fastspin is incomplete, and may not usable for production yet.
-Missing features include:

- - Documentation; the manual below is just a start, much is incomplete.

- - Input and output aren't fully implemented yet.

- - RESTORE is not implemented yet.

 ## Introduction

 Fastspin BASIC is the BASIC language support of the fastspin compiler for the Parallax Propeller and Prop2.
 It is a BASIC dialect similar to FreeBASIC or Microsoft BASIC, but with a few differences.
 On the Propeller chip it compiles to LMM code (machine language) which runs quite quickly.